 In addition, not all fat cells that are grafted will survive.
 Perhaps up to 50 or 60 percent of fat that is injected will die.
 This means that one needs to over-correct in order to end up with the desired outcome.
 Sometimes more than one fat grafting procedure is necessary to obtain desired results.
 More operations means more time and money.
 Fat grafting is best utilized for touch ups from the unwanted effects of implant wrinkling or rippling.

 What is the best placement of the implant?

-A breast implant can be placed over the muscle to eliminate animation deformities.
-Animation deformities refer to breast implant movement from actions of the pectorals major muscle contracting.
+An implant can be placed over the muscle to eliminate animation deformities.
+Animation deformities refer to implant movement from actions of the pectorals major muscle contracting.
 This is mainly a problem in women who do a lot of upper body exercise.
 However, with sub pectoral placement (under the muscle), it is rare to see significant implant movement with regular activities if at all.

 Placing the implant OVER the muscle has some advantages, too.
-It *may* lift the nipple a bit more in a very specific type of breast.
-One way a plastic surgeon can achieve this advantage while still placing the implant below the muscle is through a “dual plane” approach.
+It *may* lift the nipple a bit more.
+One way this advantage can be be achieved is by still placing the implant below the muscle through a “dual plane” approach.
 Here, the plastic surgeon will elevate the breast off the muscle but still place the implant below the muscle.

 One last thing to consider is mammography.
 Breast implants placed over the muscle in a subglandular position may make it more difficult for radiologists to see 100% of the breast.
 Some claim that up to 10% of the breast isn’t visualized with a subglandular breast augmentation.

-These are just some of the things to consider when one is interested in a breast augmentation.
+These are just some of the things to consider.
 Other things you want to review with your doctor are risks, benefits, and alternatives.

 How do you prevent capsular contracture?